 From this, we see that there are 4-5 drinks in a mixed drink, and that absinthe is twice as “potent” as other liquors.

-People who drink absinthe tend to not mess with it too much or know what they’re doing.
-People tend to get way too drunk off of a combination of mixed drinks and shots.
+People who like absinthe tend to either not mess with it too much, or they are experienced drinkers know what they’re doing.
+When people get very drunk in college, it is usually not from absinthe.
+It is usually from a combination of wine, mixed drinks and shots.

-Mixed drinks are a main way that people accidentally get way too drunk.
-A lot of times, you have no idea how many shots were poured into a mixed drink.
-It also tastes really good: the whole point of training bartenders to put different amounts of different juices in one cup in a way that resembles potions class, is that at the end, it tastes AWESOME.
-You’re going to drink it way too fast, and then get way too drunk.
+Mixed drinks can be dangerous because a lot of times, you have no idea how many shots were poured into a mixed drink.
+They also taste really good: the whole point of training bartenders to mix different amounts of juices in a way that resembles potions class, is because at the end, it tastes AWESOME.
+You are going to drink it way too fast, and then get way too drunk.

-People drink shots either (1) for the express purpose of getting drunk or (2) to keep up with another person.
+People drink shots either (1) for the express purpose of getting drunk or (2) as a game to keep up with another person.
 People usually drink shots in combination with other drinks during the night.

 Test your tolerance

-This doesn’t mean drink until you black out, but have some idea of how much liquor you can hold, and how much it will affect your judgment.
-From my observations, most women are completely sloshed and can barely function when they approach or exceed 10 drinks.
-Most men are completely sloshed when they approach or exceed 20 drinks.
-It’s not exact: it’s probably a bit less, but these are “danger” numbers that are easy to remember.
+This does not mean drink until you black out, but have some idea of how much liquor you can hold, and how much it will affect your judgment.
+From my observations, most women can barely function when they approach 6 drinks.
+Most men do not function well at 10 drinks.
+It is not exact: some can handle much less, others much more, but these are “danger” numbers that are easy to remember.

-If a woman has had 7 or more drinks, and a man has had 14 or more drinks, they should be watched.
+If a woman has had 8 or more drinks, and a man has had 14 or more drinks, they should be watched very closely.
 Drunk people have the habit of wanting to drink more.
-They are probably drunk enough at this point to ask someone for alcohol, drink 4 more drinks without you seeing, and then cause damage to themselves or someone else.
+They are drunk enough at this point to drink much more and really hurt themselves.

 If you’re a 120lb woman, it takes you 2 drinks to exceed the legal BAC of .08.
 If you’re a 160lb man, it takes you 4 drinks to exceed the legal BAC.

 This means that when you see someone who is “wasted” they are probably 2-4 times the legal limit.
 Somebody who is good at keeping self-control might not seem wasted, and just seem “drunk,” but still be at 2-4 times the legal limit.
-These people might seem fine to you and to themselves, but shouldn’t be trusted with decisions.
+These people might seem fine to you and to themselves, but should certainly not be trusted with decisions.

 Binge drink in competent company

-If you’re going to binge drink, be around people who you trust and who know what they’re doing.
+If you are going to binge drink, take personal responsibility, but also be around people who you trust and who know what they’re doing.
 A lot of people have no idea how to tell if somebody else is drunk.
-It’s really hard to tell how drunk somebody is, especially an acquaintance or a stranger.
+It is really hard to tell how drunk somebody is, especially an acquaintance or a stranger.
 A lot of people even underestimate how much their best friends or partner have drunk.
-So, they won’t know that they’re supposed to be looking after you and won’t stop you from making a decision.
+So, they would not know that they are supposed to be looking after you and won’t stop you from making a decision.

 A lot of people have no idea how to take care of a drunk person.
-A lot of people don’t think that they should take care of a drunk person.
-If you’re around strangers or loose-friends, you have no idea what their philosophy is regarding personal responsibility: Do they believe that it is their responsibility duty to make sure that you are okay?
+A lot of people do not think that they should take care of a drunk person.
+If you are around strangers or loose-friends, you have no idea what their philosophy is regarding personal responsibility: Do they believe that it is their responsibility duty to make sure that you are okay?
 Or do they believe that you should be able to do what you want, even if you are out of your mind?

-And just because they’re older or seem to have experience doesn’t mean that they know what they’re doing.
+And just because they are older or seem to have experience doesn’t mean that they know what they’re doing.

 Counting your drinks